samruthv/Internship_Demand_Estimator/README.md

 https://github.com/samruthv/LinkedIn_DataScience_Project/blob/main/Additional%20Files/LinkedIn%20Scraper%20Search%20Inputs

-Here is a list of information that we scraped from each individualk job posting:
+Here is a list of information that we scraped from each individual job posting:

 - Company Name
 - Job Location